septentrio-gnss/uBloxCorrectionsWithSeptentrio/dev/README.md

 ```
 git clone https://github.com/septentrio-gnss/uBloxCorrectionsWithSeptentrio.git
 ```
-For obtaining the PointPerfect library please consult uBlox.
-Then put it in the PPL folder inside include directory and make sure that the path to it is correct.
+For the library, the files used for compilation for Raspberry 32-bit and 64-bit platforms are available in the 'raspberry-build' directory.
+To obtain the library in its complete version or for further information about it, please contact uBlox.
+After obtaining the library, put it in the PPL folder inside include directory and make sure that the path to it is correct.

 ## LIST OF PARAMETERS